isomerpages/moh-bioethics/publications/press-releases/_posts/2005-04-05-post-bioethics-advisory-committee-seeks-community-feedback-on-genetic-testing-and-genetics-research.md

 ---
 layout: post
-title: 'Bioethics Advisory Committee seeks community feedback on genetic testing and genetics research'
+title: Bioethics Advisory Committee seeks community feedback on genetic testing and genetics research
 permalink: /publications/press-releases/bioethics-advisory-committee-seeks-community-feedback-on-genetic-testing-and-genetics-research/
 date: 2005-04-05T00:00:00.000Z
+variant: markdown
 ---
 **Consultation Paper distributed to 114 community groups in Singapore , including religious, medical and patient interest groups, to seek their views**

 In the past year, the Bioethics Advisory Committee (BAC) examined a spectrum of ethical, legal and social issues arising from genetic testing in clinical practice and research.
 Studies were conducted on recent developments in both the local and global contexts and consultations with local and international experts were made.
 In addition, various policies and guidelines adopted in other leading jurisdictions and recommendations made by international organisations were carefully studied.